-Psychopath Free (2015) explains the psychopath’s strategies to control and abuse his victims.
+Psychopath Free (2015) explains the psychopath’s strategies to control partners.

-• Psychopaths feel nothing, but they fake emotions to make you fall desperately in love and hook you in
+- Psychopaths feel nothing, but they fake emotions to make you fall in love and hook you in

-• It starts with love and idealization, then they turn the tables on you, then they dump you
+- It starts with love and idealization, then they turn the tables on you, and then they dump you

 Jackson MacKenzie says that getting involved with a psychopath is a dark journey that will take you into depression, rage, loneliness, and suicidal thoughts.